ACEnglish/adotto/manuscript/bench_varcnt/README.md

 ```

 2) Generate the RTG stats (will need a script to subset to >=5bp in order to make the table comparison
+/hgsc_software/rtg-tools/rtg-tools-3.12.1/rtg vcfeval -T 2 --evaluation-regions --baseline --calls --template sdf

 3) Collect the alignment replicate bench/refine variant summaries

+rtgdfmaker.py
+and some truvari vcf2df (and laytr tru2ga

-4) Make a script that will plot precision/recall by Type/Size for RTG, Bench,...
+4) Make a notebook that will plot precision/recall by Type/Size for RTG, Bench,...
 Refine...
 Refine I can use the laytr thing with phab